Asian Studies (research) (MA)

 About the programme

-The two-year research master in Asian Studies equips you with advanced and in-depth knowledge of a region and discipline within the field of Asian Studies.
+The two-year Research Master in Asian Studies equips you with advanced and in-depth knowledge of a region and discipline within the field of Asian Studies.

-For a detailed programme, see the Prospectus.
+For a detailed programme and the courses on offer, please check the Prospectus.

-Please note that this guide applies to the current academic year, which means that the curriculum for next year may slightly differ.
+Please note that this prospectus applies to the current academic year, which means that the curriculum for next year may slightly differ.

 • Critical Area Studies: Placing Your Research – which covers theories and issues central to the field of area studies and examines key writings on the challenges of studying and writing about “other” cultures and societies.